-- 1. LDI-12T connections. - 2.
-Configuration of the Core-32 Control Panel. - 3.
+- 1. Interface (LDI-12T/LDI-10T) connections. - 2.
+Configuration of the Core-32 Control Panel 12T tab and Routing tab. - 3.
 Inputs and outputs selected and enabled in Cubase Audio VST.

-Typically, all connections will appear directly in the application as available inputs and outputs along with the Core-32 Control Panel routing for the PC-90 and Punch Record.
+Typically, all connections enabled in the Routing tab will appear directly in the application as available inputs and outputs along with the Core-32 Control Panel routing for the PC-90 and Punch Record.
 Details on these are covered in the following section.